cbrowet-axway/APIM_sdk/docs/APIProxyRegistrationApi.md

 Queries a list of frontend API.

 Returns a list of API that are visible to the authenticated user.
 The list of API can be filtered using the expression: field=__field__&op=__op__&value=__value__.
 Optionally, you can add a logical operation for all expressions, using the form: &lop=AND|OR.
 By default, the logical operation is AND.
 Multiple expression filters can be used, specifying field, op, and value for each filter.
-The __field__ is one of:  name :      The name of the API  apiid :      Matches the API if the API is virtualized from the specified backend API  createdOn :      The date the user was created on, time in ms, e.g.: 1372755998542  deprecated :      The deprecated state of the API, one of: true or false  retired :      The retired state of the API, one of: true or false  state :      The API's state, one of: unpublished, pending, or published  The __op__ is an operation and is one of:  eq :      Equal  ne :      Not equal  gt :      Greater than  lt :      Less than  ge :      Greater than or equal  le :      Less than or equal  like :      Like  gete :      Greater than or equal to, and less than or equal to; the __value__ should be a lower-minimum and upper-maximum separated by comma, e.g: value=5,10  The __value__ will be compared against the __field__, according to the supplied __op__.
+The __field__ is one of:  name :      The name of the API  apiid :      Matches the API if the API is virtualized from the specified backend API  createdOn :      The date the virtualized API was created on, time in ms, e.g.: 1372755998542  deprecated :      The deprecated state of the API, one of: true or false  retired :      The retired state of the API, one of: true or false  state :      The API's state, one of: unpublished, pending, or published  path :      The path that services this virtualized API.
+The __op__ is an operation and is one of:  eq :      Equal  ne :      Not equal  gt :      Greater than  lt :      Less than  ge :      Greater than or equal  le :      Less than or equal  like :      Like  gele :      Greater than or equal to, and less than or equal to; the __value__ should be a lower-minimum and upper-maximum separated by comma, e.g: value=5,10  The __value__ will be compared against the __field__, according to the supplied __op__.

 ### Example
 ```python